 She was an absence, a hollow cavity, and Joe felt the emptiness in his chest as he struggled to breathe normally.

 Joe’s mind skidded over the black ice, without control, without destination, weightless.
-It felt the half-frozen mud slush seep into his boots, up to his knees.
-Across the street, beneath an elm tree that he was still not quite sure that he would walk to, he could almost see himself burying himself in the snow, up to his waist.
+It felt the half-frozen mud slush seep into his boots, just below his knees.
+Across the street, beneath an elm tree that he was still not quite sure he would walk to, he could almost see himself burying himself in the snow, up to his waist.

 Eight photos: if three families of three had been killed, why were there not nine photos?